urilivshits/pageinference/.user/tasks.md

 - [x] Explicitly set consistent width and height for all question container elements
 - [x] Add overflow control to prevent content from affecting button dimensions
 - [x] Reduce SVG icon size for better proportional appearance

+## Repository Reindexing and Continuation

+### Repository Analysis
+- [x] Reindex the repository structure
+- [x] Review existing code files to understand functionality
+- [x] Examine the current state of the project tasks

+### Artifact Rebuilding
+- [x] Update queries.md with the current user query
+- [x] Review and update tasks.md with new tasks
+- [x] Analyze context.md for any needed updates

+### Continuation Planning
+- [x] Identify next tasks to be completed from the existing task list
+- [x] Prioritize remaining tasks based on importance and dependencies
+- [x] Prepare for implementation of the next set of features or fixes

+## Continue Web Search Testing

+### Test Plan Implementation
+- [x] Test web search with a variety of search queries
+- [x] Verify both API calls complete successfully
+- [x] Ensure search results are returned to the user
+- [x] Check error handling in case of API failures
+- [x] Verify consistent behavior across different search topics

+### Documentation Update
+- [x] Update context.md with information about the web search functionality and testing results